WillFK/t-blondi/README.md

 ESLBRASIL
 ```

-If you want to blacklist by channel / user link, then
+If you want to blacklist by channel / user link, then:

-- create a file called `blacklist_links.txt`
+- create a file called `blacklist_links.txt`;
 - then insert the link of the pages you want to ignore to the file, like:
 ```
 https://www.youtube.com/user/ThePhylol/